fgiovannetti/lift/docs/resources.rst

 Further readings and resources
 ==============================

-*Note: this section gets updated on a regular basis*
+*Note: this section is updated on a regular basis*

 Tutorials
 ---------

-Understanding linked open data and the Semantic Web
+Understanding linked open data and the semantic web
 ===================================================

 - Tim Berners-Lee, "Linked Data", *Design Issues for the World Wide Web* (2006), `<https://www.w3.org/DesignIssues/LinkedData.html>`_.